Propagation of regularity for transport equations. A Littlewood-Paley approach: Estimates for the zero-diffusivity limit. Proof of Theorem

 which holds true for any $\ell\ge2$.
 Picking $\ell\sim\frac1{\sqrt{t\kappa}}$ yields the desired result for $\kappa t$ small enough. \end{proof}

 It now remains to establish the estimate on the convergence rate stated in Theorem~\ref{T4},

 Its derivation requires some further preparations.
 In a first step, we derive a sharp estimate on the rate of \emph{weak convergence} for the zero-diffusivity limit.
+Studying weak convergence is convenient, as a direct estimate on the $L^2$-distance would require sharp smoothing estimates to control the norm of the Laplacian in terms of the Besov norm of the initial data --- which are not even known to exists.
 Here, weak convergence is measured in terms of Kantorovich--Rubinstein distances with logarithmic cost, which were introduced earlier in \cite{Seis18,Seis17}: For two nonnegative measures $\mu,\nu\in \mathcal{M}(\T^d)$ with $\mu[\T^d]=\nu[\T^d]$ and a constant $\delta>0$, we define

 where $\Pi(\mu,\nu)$ is the set of all couplings of the measures $\mu$ and $\nu$.
 We refer to Villani's monograph \cite{Villani03} for a comprehensive introduction into the theory of optimal transportation.
 The cost function